xh/hoist-react/README.md

 Service instances persist for the life of the app and have a defined initialization process.
 By convention they are stored within an `svc/` package within an app's file structure.

-Use the `@HoistService` decorator to mark a class as a global service within.
-As with the other decorators, this installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
-To instantiate and make services available to application code, use the `XH.installServicesAsync()` method.
+Use the `HoistService` class to mark a class as a global service within.
+Tthis installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
+To instantiate and make services available to application code, use the`XH.installServicesAsync()` method.
 This method will construct, initialize, and install the services as a property on the XH object.
 Note that there is a strict expectation that service classes will be named ending with the word 'Service', e.g. `MyCustomService.`.
 The installed instance in this case would then be made available to application code as `XH.myCustomService'.

 Many core Hoist features are exposed on the client via services such as `PrefService`, `ConfigService`, and `IdentityService`.
 See these examples for a better understanding of the kind of